n0mjs710/HBlink4/readme.md

 # HBlink4

 HBlink4 is the next evolution of the HBlink DMR Server implementation using the HomeBrew protocol, developed by Cort Buffington, N0MJS.
-This version represents a complete architectural redesign, moving from a server-centric to a repeater-centric model for more granular control and management of connected systems.
+This version represents a complete architectural redesign reflecting a fundamental shift in how DMR networks operate.

+## Architectural Philosophy: From Transit Router to Endpoint Server

+When I developed HBlink3, DMR networks required transit call routing—servers had to relay traffic between networks, much like Internet autonomous systems.
+Repeaters could only connect to one server, so if you wanted access to multiple networks (KS-DMR, Brandmeister, DMR-MARC), your regional network had to act as a transit router, forwarding calls to and from other national or international networks.

+The landscape changed dramatically with the development of **DMRGateway** by the MMDVM team.
+This software allows repeaters to split traffic by timeslot and talkgroup (TS/TGID tuples), connecting directly to multiple servers simultaneously.
+Repeaters can now reach different networks as primary sources, eliminating the need for transit routing.

+**HBlink4 embraces this new paradigm.** Rather than implementing complex transit routing features, HBlink4 focuses on being an efficient **endpoint network server** with granular per-repeater control.
+This architectural shift enables:

+- **Per-repeater routing rules** using TS/TGID tuples for precise call handling
+- **Individual repeater management** rather than server-level "system" groupings
+- **Direct source connectivity** without multi-hop relay complexity
+- **Simplified architecture** focused on what modern networks actually need

+HBlink4 will not implement transit call routing.
+That era of DMR networking is past, and the design reflects where we're going, not where we've been.

 ## Key Architectural Changes